theapi/temperature_prob/README.md

 # Temperature Probe
-A simple temperature prob using a thermistor &amp; a 4 digit 7 segment display
+A simple temperature probe using a thermistor &amp; a 4 digit 7 segment display